Tulsishyam

-Tulsishyam is located on the border of Amareli, Junagadh district and Gir Somnath district, in the Gir National Park in Gujarat state of India.
+Tulsishyam is located on the border of Amreli district & Junagadh district and Gir Somnath district, in the Gir National Park in Gujarat state of India.
 It reachable by road 45 km from Dhari in Amreli district and 35 km from Una in Gir Somnath district.

-Ruled by the Kotilas's of Dedan ,last ruler was kumarshree Jilubapu Kotila.
+Ruled by the Kotila's of Dedan, last ruler was kumarshree Jilubapu Kotila.
 Successor of kumarshree Jilubapu Kotila is Kumarshree Pratapbapu kotila.
 The son of kumarshree Pratapbapu kotila is Prince Nandkishor kotila.

 Gravity hill

 Tulsishyam Anti Gravity Hill is a gravity hill where vehicles seems to defy the gravity and roll uphill.
 Travel writers note that the effect is an optical illusion caused by the surrounding terrain; the road actually slopes downhill, but the horizon line is hidden, tricking drivers into thinking they are rolling uphill.
 It is 400 meters north of Tulsi Shyam Temple on State Highway SH104 (also called SH33), 75 km southwest of Amreli city, 110 km southeast of Junagadh, 166 km south of Rajkot, 170 km southwest of Bhavnagar, 300 km southeast of Dwarka, and 310 km southeast of Ahmedabad.